smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Solutions Markdown.md

 I collected all the puzzles related to permutations, combinations, and sequences in the second set of puzzles.
 Solving these puzzles will require a deeper understanding of your SQL thinking, focusing on such constructs as using recursion or sequence objects to reach the desired output (and, of course, some will require using traditional set-based thinking).

 Ultimately, these puzzles resolve to creating number tables, which can be used to fill in gaps, create ranges and tallies, provide custom sorting, and allow you to create set-based solutions over iterative solutions.
-I also included a few puzzles from Part 1 into this set as they ultimately deal with creating a numbers table.
+I also included a few puzzles from Part 1 into this set, as they ultimately deal with creating a numbers table.

 I hope navigating through the GitHub repository to find the solutions is straightforward.
 The first set of puzzles is combined into a single SQL document, and the second set has a separate folder with individual solutions, as these solutions are more complex.